pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

     }
 {% endhighlight %}

-we call `counts.get()` on a value that has just been extracted from the `counts.keySet()`.
+we call `counts.get()` on a value that has just been extracted from `counts.keySet()`.
 Using the `entrySet()` will eliminate the need for `get()`, reducing the number of operations a bit.
 We'll try these (and others) optimisations later.

 Conclusions
 -----------

-- Quality of hash functions is important.
-For applications with heavy usage of hash tables the choice of hash functions can be the single most significant factor determining the performance.
+- The quality of hash functions is important.
+For applications with heavy usage of hash tables, the choice of hash functions can be the single most significant factor determining the performance.

 - The default hash function of `Long` isn't friendly towards packed values.
 If several values are kept in one